tavobarrientos/tavobarrientos.github.io/src/content/blog/ollama-phi3-semantic-kernel-csharp.md

 ![Phi3 memory space](/blog/ollama/space.png)

-For instance Phi3-Mini uses 2.2 gb of space, but it will requires up to 3.3gb of memory, please consider this before run a sml in your machine.
+For instance Phi3-Mini uses 2.2 gb of space, but it will requires up to 3.3gb of memory, please consider this before run a SLM in your machine.

 Also, the team behind of Ollama recommends in their docs, that your system has a dedicated Graphics Card(or if you have a Mac, one compatible with Metal), you can find the GPUs that are compatible in this [Link](https://github.com/ollama/ollama/blob/main/docs/gpu.md).

-##### Pulling the SML
+##### Pulling the SLM

 To pull the model from Ollama you can just type in a terminal the following command:
 ```powershell
 ollama pull phi3:mini
 ```
-With this command, Ollama will download and install the SML in your machine.
+With this command, Ollama will download and install the SLM in your machine.
 ![ollama pull phi3:mini](/blog/ollama/pulling.png)

 ##### Some Ollama commands